erikaduan/introductory_maths/README.md

-# Introductory mathematics in R and Python
+# Introductory mathematics in R, Python and Julia

 This repository contains tutorials on the introductory mathematical concepts required for studying statistics and machine learning.

-## Aim

-The **primary aim** of this repository is to help data scientists to revise the mathematical concepts required for understanding machine learning and statistics.

-This repository also has a **secondary aim** of promoting code agnostic practices, by highlighting how the same functions can be performed in both R and Python using the R `reticulate` package.
+Mathematical calculations are demonstrated in R, Python and Julia programming languages.

 ![](https://github.com/erikaduan/Introductory-maths-in-R-and-Python/blob/master/figures/repo_logo.jpg)

 ## Tutorials

 |Topics|Tutorials|
 |:-----|:--------|